redwoodjs/redwoodjs-com-archive/docs/testing.md

 This test creates a user and then verifies that it now has an `id` and that the name is what we sent in as the `input`.
 Note the use of `async`/`await`: although the service itself doesn't use `async`/`await`, when the service is invoked as a GraphQL resolver, the GraphQL provider sees that it's a Promise and waits for it to resolve before returning the response.
 We don't have that middleman here in the test suite so we need to `await` manually.

 Did a user really get created somewhere?
-Yes, in the test database!
+Yes: in the test database!

 > In theory, it would be possible to mock out the calls to `db` to avoid talking to the database completely, but we felt that the juice wouldn't be worth the squeeze—you will end up mocking tons of functionality that is also under active development (Prisma) and you'd constantly be chasing your tail trying to keep up.
 So we give devs a real database to access and remove a whole class of frustrating bugs and false test passes/failures because of out-of-date mocks.

+### Database Seeding

 What about testing code that retrieves a record from the database?
 Easy, just pre-seed the data into the database first, then test the retrieval. **Seeding** refers to setting some data in the database that some other code requires to be present to get its job done.
 In a production deployment this could be a list of pre-set tags that users can apply to forum posts.
 In our tests it refers to data that needs to be present for our *actual* test to use.